 Every two seconds, someone in the U.S. needs blood.
 A blood drive is essential to build up the blood supply to help patients survive surgeries, cancer treatment, chronic illnesses, and traumatic injuries.
 This lifesaving care starts with one person making a generous donation.

 The need for blood is constant.
 But only about 3% of age-eligible people donate blood yearly.

 You can help the American Red Cross make sure that supply meets demand.
-We make it convenient by hosting a blood drive at the JCC.

 If you plan to give blood, the Red Cross provides the following tips: